 Post-Graduate Didactic Coursework

-Students already holding a Master’s degree or dental and medical degrees may be permitted to complete 12-16 credits of didactic coursework.
-This requires specific approval from the Division of Graduate Medical Sciences’ Student Affairs Committee, and must be specifically requested by the student.
+Students already holding a master’s degree or dental and medical degrees may be permitted to complete 12–16 credits of didactic coursework.
+This requires specific approval from the Director of Graduate Studies for the PhD in Oral Biology, and must be specifically requested by the student.
 The choice of courses will depend on the specific background and training of the student.

 The course curriculum consists of the following core didactic courses, plus supplementary courses selected from the following list of graduate school courses offered by the School of Dental Medicine.
 Course descriptions taught by the School of Dental Medicine follow the course listings.